Sikeyin2018/Interviews-01-31-2020/README.md

 ```

 # Building the project
-Go to the Outreach-Interviews\candidate-questions\client-questions folder and run the following commands:
+Go to the Nasa-Test folder and run the following commands:
 ```
 npm install
 npm run start